StefanieSenger/Eyes/README.md

 ## Project Description

-The goal of this project was to train a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN), so that we can scan the image of a patient's eye and find out whether their gender is male or female.
-The project is my submission for [DPhi's "5 Weeks of Deep Learning Challenge"](https://dphi.tech), November 2022.
+The goal of this project was to train a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN), so that we can scan the image of a person's eye and find out whether their sex is male or female.
+The project is my submission for [DPhi's "5 Weeks of Deep Learning"](https://dphi.tech) in November 2022.

 ## Data

 The training dataset contains 9220 eye pictures of males and females.
-It is sourced from Ruskino RU (PavelBiz).
+It is sourced from Ruskino RU (PavelBiz) and can be downloaded on [Kaggle](https://www.kaggle.com/datasets/pavelbiz/eyes-rtte).
 Their labels are stored in a different file.
 A test dataset with 2305 more eye pictures was provided that was to be used for prediction.

 ## Data Preprocessing